MisterSaid/first_repository/README.md

 in this commit as u see I renamed some file's name
 I used this command:
 	git mv [old name] [new name]

+in this commit as u see I changed nothing, but I tasted the command:
+	git diff
+and
+	git diff HEAD

+the first one shows us a changes between our's last commit and our's untracked files the last one shows us a changes between our's last commit and our's staged files

+params of that's command:
+	--cached / --staged
+	--word-diff

+it would be grammar correct using this command:
+	git commit --amend --no-edit
+if u fixed problem from the last commit that made ur app unworking